Phosphatidylserine for Sleep, Joy, and CalmFeb 12, 2021

 A naturally-occurring substance, your body is familiar with phosphatidylserine and doesn’t react against it.
 There are no known drug interactions or significant contraindications, though it has been suggested not to combine with blood thinners.
 It’s always a good idea to let your doctor know when you are adding supplements to medications.
 I have seen mild drowsiness or, paradoxically, occasional insomnia if taken too close to bedtime.
 But by and large it is very well-tolerated.

-Phosphatidylserine Supplements at Natural Mental Health
+Phosphatidylserine Supplements for Joy and Calm at Natural Mental Health

 Sharp Mind is a combination of herbs, amino acids and micronutrients to support brain health, especially focus and memory.
 It contains 15 mg per capsule of phosphatidylserine.

 Stress Support is a blend of several herbal adaptogens plus the calming amino acids L-theanine and phosphatidylserine.
 It contains 100 mg of phosphatidylserine per daily dose.